MxNxPx/quick-test/README.md

 repo for me to quickly test things...

-namely versioning things, using release-please
+namely versioning things, using release-please via GHA